 - Native real-time processing of text, image, and audio

-- Robust support for many languages with high accuracy for over 50languages
+- Robust support for many languages with high accuracy for over 50+ languages

 - Better performance for conversational AI applications